BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 * Keys should be requestable from a software wallet, preferably using the `ur:crypto-request` methodology.
 * PSBTs should be as `ur:crypto-psbt` for bother sending and receipt and ideally should be transferred as part of a `ur:crypto-request`/`ur:crypto-response` protocol.

+## Hardware & Software

+Passport contains a	STM32h753 processor and a Microchip 608a secure element.
+Betrusted's [Avalanche Noise Source Design](https://betrusted.io/avalanche-noise) is implemented for their TRNG.
+[Firmware](https://github.com/Foundation-Devices/passport-firmware) is coded in C and MicroPython.

+## Final Notes

+Passport implements much the same architecture that we reference in [Gordian Seed Tool](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229), but with a more secure hardware foundation.
+Nonetheless, it's same architectural concept, of using a closely held device to securely store seeds, to use that device to enable watch-only wallets, and then to pass PSBTs to the device for signing.
+It's an architecture that maximizes Independence and Privacy, two of the core Gordian ideals.

+The Resilience of Passport, focused on its MicroSD backups, provides a pragmatic solution to the core issue of Key Fragility that users are likely to actually use because of its ease-of-use.
+However, it opens up longer term issues regarding Bitrot and also doesn't provide protection from Disaster, where all local copies of a key might be lost.
+Passport's support for multisigs does provide a possible answer to the problem of Disasters, but much like Passport's BIP-39 word backups it's entirely left up to the user rather than offered as a strong suggestion.

+The Openness of Passport allows it to offer some support for the UR specification, but it also seems to make do as is necessary to integrate with a variety of other wallets.
+Again, this is a pragmatic solution, and one that likely offers the best integration today, but increased usage of URs could provide better interoperability with more wallets going forward.